Western Nineveh offensive (2017)

-The 2017 Western Nineveh offensive, code-named Operation Muhammad, Prophet of God, was launched by the Iraqi Popular Mobilization Forces (PMF) against the Islamic State of Iraq and the Levant (ISIL) in the western Nineveh province of northern Iraq in late April 2017.
+The 2017 Western Nineveh offensive, code-named Operation Muhammad, Prophet of God, was launched by the Iraqi Popular Mobilization Forces (PMF) against the Islamic State (IS) in the western Nineveh province of northern Iraq in late April 2017.

 The offensive

 Push to the southwest

-PMF forces launched their offensive against ISIL on 25 April, some 100 kilometers southwest of Mosul.
-PMF also launched an operation to clear the town of Al-Hadar and its surrounding villages from ISIL forces, seizing three villages.
+PMF forces launched their offensive against IS on 25 April, some 100 kilometers southwest of Mosul.
+PMF also launched an operation to clear the town of Al-Hadar and its surrounding villages from IS forces, seizing three villages.
 By the end of the first day, they had captured 12 villages in the region.

 PMU announced during the afternoon of 26 April that they had captured the ruins of the ancient city of Hatra.
 They also stated they had advanced to the edge of the nearby modern town.
 The city is also strategically significant as it commands access to Nineveh, Saladin and Anbar Governorate.
 By the third day of the offensive, the PMF had captured 17 villages.
 They also took over 3 villages in the region during the day and another along with a cemetery.
 The nearby modern town of Al-Hadar was captured on 27 May.
-The advance cut-off several desert tracks used by ISIL to move between Iraq and Syria.
+The advance cut-off several desert tracks used by IS to move between Iraq and Syria.

 Three days later, the PMF pushed out of al-Hadar in three directions northwest of the town, capturing another five villages.
-Meanwhile, PMF intelligence announced that the operation in Al-Hadar was sudden and rapid and placed ISIL in a critical situation in the neighboring Baaj area.
+Meanwhile, PMF intelligence announced that the operation in Al-Hadar was sudden and rapid and placed IS in a critical situation in the neighboring Baaj area.
 Some people started returning to their villages after the buildings had been cleared of mines by the PMF.